 Once arrested and taken to the police station, a second round of tests are administered and you (if you're the driver) will be kept at the police station overnight.
 Prior to any test at the station, the officer is required to read you your Chemical Test Rights.
 No consent on your part is required for these tests to be performed, the Chemical Test Rights merely have to be read to you.
 You will be submitted to a blood, breath or urine test—and in many cases the “breath” option is used and administered on a BAC Datamaster (breathalyzer.)
 You have the right to refuse this test, but the penalties are much higher.
 You are subject to a possible 6 points and 1-year license suspension and if you do refuse the breath test, a warrant for a blood draw can be obtained so your refusal basically gets overridden anyway.

 You may be released from detainment the next day or you could be arraigned.
 At arraignment, you as the defendant are advised of your rights, the charges, and the potential penalties.
 If you have an attorney already notified and hired he or she can be present at arraignment.
 Most drivers in this situation often don't have an attorney on-hand that they can call in the amount of time that has elapsed between being pulled over and being arraigned.
 You have the right to call an attorney but not before the chemical tests have been completed.
 Having a competent, knowledgeable attorney at arraignment is key to obtaining a low bond at this point.

 OWI stops are often but not exclusively made on weekends and evenings.
-At Derrick E. George PC, we are available at any time.
+At George Law, we are available at any time.
 I have visited clients in custody in the middle of the night, during weekends and early in the morning.
 The earlier you obtain an attorney in your OWI case, the better equipped you are to gain a positive outcome.